-- Meet the standard high school diploma requirements - Attain one or more industry certifications from the list established (per s.
-1003.492, F.S.)
+- Meet the standard high school diploma requirements - Attain one or more industry certifications from the list established (per section 1003.492, Statutes [F.S.]).

 Can a student who selects the 24-credit program graduate early?

 Yes, a student who completes all the 24-credit program requirements for a standard diploma may graduate in fewer than eight semesters.